I have found understanding mental illness is one of the easiest ways to begin taking control of it.

 You should have your index of mental health symptoms in the back of your book.
 These should have check marks next to those you have experienced.
 Not only which symptoms you have had but also how many times you’ve had them.
 You can use this list to grasp which symptoms you fall victim too and what ones have the most frequent impact on you.

 Go through your diary and write down the timings.
 Once you have them all in one place in front of you, highlight them.
 So for example, you could make 2:00pm green 8:00am pink and so on and so forth.
 See which colours are most popular on your sheet and look for a pattern.
-Do you regularly experience fear of an evening?
+Do you regularly experience fear in the evening when sipping your tea and scoffing your biscuits?
 Do you have moments of severe panic first thing in the morning?

 If you find you have specific patterns, you can then go on to figure out what is happening in your day during those specific time frames.
 It certainly worked well for me.